 Alcohol is a social drug that people can use responsibly without causing much harm to their health or their personal life.
 However, it can be hard to tell when someone just drinks to have fun with friends or when someone is beginning to develop a problem.
-Understanding the differences between casual drinking and problem drinking can help you put your relationship with alcohol into perspective.
+Understanding the differences between casual drinking and alcohol abusers can help you put your relationship with alcohol into perspective.

 In spite of its addictive nature, there are plenty of people who have a very casual relationship to drinking alcohol.
 They can go to a party or a bar and have one beer or maybe two and call it a day.
 Then they might not think about drinking again until the next time they go out a few weeks later.

 It is not entirely impossible to be a casual drinker because some people are less vulnerable to developing addictions.
 They might have no family history of addiction, no environmental factors leading to addiction and no problems with mental health.
 Alcohol is meant to be used casually and those that can handle it without any interference in their lives should feel okay about enjoying a drink every now and then.

 Crossing the Line For Alcohol Abusers

 How do you know if you are a casual drinker or if you have starting abusing the drug in ways that are harmful to your health?
 There are a few guidelines as well as signs and symptoms that help identify whether a person has an alcohol problem or they are simply a social drinker.
 It has to do with not only the amount and frequency of consumption but also the impact that it has on a person’s life.

 One thing to understand about alcohol abuse is that there are different types and levels of someone having a problem.
 People who drink excessively can fall into different categories such as heaving drinking or binge drinking.
 Someone who drinks heavily will have more than 4 drinks in a day and up to fourteen drinks in a week.